po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/12-Stu_Arrays/README.md

   * When I log the length of the `students` array holding the class members' names, then it should log the number `5`.

-  * When I log a welcome message in the console, the data in the array should be used to welcome each student with the name "Welcome to the class STUDENT_NAME"
+  * When I log a welcome message in the console, the data in the array should be used to welcome each student with the message: "Welcome to the class STUDENT_NAME"

-  * When the first student in the array leaves the class, I want to remove the name of that student and replace it with a new student named `Bob`.
+  * When the first student in the array is removed from the class, the student name should be replaced with the name `Bob`.

   * If `Bob` has replaced the first student in the array, I want to log "Bob is in class."
 Else, I want to log "STUDENT_NAME is still in class"

 ## 💡 Hints

-Take a look back at the comments you made during the conditional statements exercise last class if you need a refresher.

 Don't forget that arrays are zero-indexed!
+That means the first index is 0, not 1.

 ## 🏆 Bonus

 * If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:

-  * Arrays are zero-indexed.
-What is zero-indexing and why do you think it is used with arrays?
+  * How could you use the array's length property to access the last element in an array of any length?

 * Use [Google](https://www.google.com) or another search engine to research the above.